Slade Green: Etymology

 An Anglo-Saxon dictionary asserts that "Slade" most commonly meant a broad strip of grass-covered land.
 The London Borough of Bexley suggests the current name most likely derives from Saxon "Slade", with their definition being low-lying ground.
-An alternative is the Viking "Slad", meaning a place for launching boats.
+An alternative is the Old Norse "Slad", meaning a place for launching boats.
 Most sources agree that "Green" was added to reflect the deep colour of the grass-covered ground.
 Sources differ on when Slade Green was first mentioned with one suggesting the 16th Century.

 Prehistory

-Collectors such as Flaxman Charles John Spurrell discovered diverse palaeolithic fossils around Slade Green, along with flint artefacts that provide evidence of prehistoric human habitation.
+Collectors such as Flaxman Charles John Spurrell discovered diverse Palaeolithic fossils around Slade Green, along with flint artefacts that provide evidence of prehistoric human habitation.
 Pre-war maps indicate a barrow stood near the current Hazel Drive children's play area, and the Museum of London Archaeological Service revealed the presence of a prehistoric cookery pit at Hollywood Way.

 Medieval

-Some sources claim the area is recorded in the Domesday book as Hov, and others suggest this was Hou (later Howbury).
+Some sources claim the area is recorded in the Domesday Book as Hov, and others suggest this was Hou (later Howbury).
 An early translation states that Howbury was a hamlet on the bank of River Darent, which is approximately 1 km east of the small Slade Green hamlet recorded by 19th Century geographers.
 According to Bexley borough council, this medieval hamlet was held by Askell.
 Askell the Priest from Abingdon Abbey held estates in various parts of England and bequeathed titles to Hugh d'Avranches, Earl of Chester.

 A moated seigneurial residence was built much closer Slade Green in the High Middle Ages, with its country house completed during the English Renaissance, and these structures were named Howbury Manor.
 An adjacent tithe barn, with 17th Century styling, has not been accurately dated.
 Surrounding green belt marshes contain willows thought to have been planted over 300 years ago to shelter livestock.